Fed should not raise rates to fight financial risk: Evans

-CHICAGO The Federal Reserve should be "extraordinarily careful" about hiking interest rates to head off potential risks to financial stability when more effective tools, like supervision, are available, a top Fed policymaker argued on Friday.
+CHICAGO Oct 18 The Federal Reserve should not use monetary policy tools to head off potential risks to financial stability when other more effective tools, like supervision or monitoring, are available, a top Fed policymaker argued on Friday.

 In an effort to pull the economy from its worst downturn in decades, the Fed has kept short-term interest rates near zero since December 2008 and is buying $85 billion in Treasuries and housing-backed securities each month to lower long-term borrowing costs as well.

-On Friday he said that he had been open to paring bond purchases last month, but had been "persuaded" by his colleagues that it would be better to wait.

-Since then, he told reporters, "I haven't seen anything like what I thought it would take in order to get us to a ‘yes' on tapering."

-But some Fed officials are worried about whether easy policies are fuelling unseen asset bubbles, and have cited financial stability concerns as one reason the Fed should pare its bond-buying program.
+Some of Evans' Fed colleagues who oppose the central bank's super-easy monetary policy have cited financial stability concerns as one reason the Fed should pare its bond-buying program.

 Kansas City Fed President Esther George, who has dissented at every Fed policy-setting meeting this year, has warned that keeping rates too low for too long could fuel excessive risk-taking.
 Her equally hawkish colleague Dallas Fed President Richard Fisher on Thursday said he was increasingly concerned that low rates were contributing to a nascent housing bubble.